kutmur/FaceAuth/README.md

     python main.py setup
     ```

+4.  ** Run the Automated Setup and Repair Command**

+    ### THIS IS THE MOST IMPORTANT STEP

+    This command will clean your environment and install all necessary dependencies correctly.
+    It performs aggressive cleanup of conflicting packages (especially OpenCV variants) and
+    ensures a fresh, working installation.

+    ```bash
+    python main.py setup
+    ```

-    **💡 If you ever encounter ANY error, run this command again to fix it.**
+    ** If you ever encounter ANY error, run this command again to fix it.**

     The setup command is your one-stop solution for:
     - ✅ Cleaning conflicting OpenCV installations